 @propertyin code snippets fall through silently because no peer namedpropertyexists.

-The TUI (alpi/tui/app.py), the desktop host plane (alpi/host/chat.py), and the gateway listeners (alpi/gateway/run.py) all parse via alp_mention.parse(text, home=home).
+The TUI (alpi/tui/app.py) and the desktop host plane (alpi/host/chat.py) both parse via alp_mention.parse(text, home=home).
 Passing home makes the parser roster-gate: an unknown id (@pepe) returns None and the caller falls through to the LLM instead of routing the call to a phantom peer.
 Result: @<known_peer> always short-circuits to ALP without an LLM round trip; everything else is regular text.

 #task and #done were kept strict line-start because they mutate task state — a typo'd marker mid-sentence would otherwise open or close real tasks. @ is just an attention signal, so relaxing it costs nothing.